 Ester-C Side Effects

-Generic name: ascorbic acid
+Generic Name: ascorbic acid

 For the Consumer

-Applies to ascorbic acid: oral capsule, oral gum, oral liquid, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer
+Applies to ascorbic acid: oral capsule, oral capsule extended release, oral capsule liquid filled, oral granule, oral liquid, oral lozenge/troche, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer

 For Healthcare Professionals

 Applies to ascorbic acid: compounding powder, injectable solution, oral capsule, oral gum, oral liquid, oral tablet, oral tablet chewable, oral tablet disintegrating, oral tablet extended release

 Renal side effects have included oxalate and urate kidney stones.[Ref]